EvaDemkova/packman/README.md

 # WELCOME TO CZECHOSLOVAKIAN PACKMAN

 Play this game by using arrow keys.
 The aim is to collect all Czech flags.
-Be careful, stepping on Slovakia, you have only 50% of surviving.
+Be careful, stepping on Slovakia, you have only 50% chance of surviving.

 Implementation of game:
 - created by pair-programming during Javascript Hackathon of Coding Bootcamp Praha